ingeniuz/cryptonote-universal-pool-xdn/README.md

 Please see the current troubleshooting I am doing below, or install instructions below that.
 You must use node v0.10, new nodejs versions have issues with the original source.
 I recommend node v0.10.48.
 If you have any problems with node-gyp errors try deleting ~/.node-gyp on your root, reboot and npm update again.

 ===============================================================

-CURRENT TROUBLESHOOTING UPON "node init.js":
+CURRENT TROUBLESHOOTING "node init.js" after miner connects:

 Error: Failed to parse block
     at Object.BlockTemplate.nextBlob (/root/toad/lib/pool.js:122:23)